Biden urges unvaccinated to 'do the right thing,' after CDC boss defies panel over booster recommendations

 But Biden stressed that this pandemic "is a pandemic of the unvaccinated."

-"With a country like ours, that can cause an awful lot of damage, and they are causing a lot of damage," Biden explained.
-"The unvaccinated overcrowded our hospitals, overrun our emergency rooms and intensive care units, leaving no room for a heart attack or cancer care, because places they can get that care are not available."

-"The unvaccinated also put our economy at risk, causing unease around the kitchen table," Biden said, noting he "can’t imagine the conversations going on," and saying that the unvaccinated are "potentially slowing economic growth."

-"Their refusal has cost all of us.
-The refusal to get vaccinated has cost all of us," he stressed, adding that he intends to move forward in mandating vaccinations wherever he can.
+He went on, "Their refusal has cost all of us.
+The refusal to get vaccinated has cost all of us,", adding that he intended to move forward in mandating vaccinations wherever he can.

 The president, earlier this month, signed an executive order requiring all federal workers in the executive branch to be vaccinated, as well as another that mandated all private companies with more than 100 employees to require vaccinations.
 "These requirements will cover 2/3 of all workers in America," Biden said, adding that business leaders have called him and thanked him.
 "This gives them the ability to move forward."

+CDC DIRECTOR RECOMMENDS BOOSTER SHOT FOR YOUNGER FRONTLINE WORKERS, DEFYING ADVISORY PANEL

 Biden, in his final plea, begged unvaccinated Americans to "do the right thing."